zhou-pz/PIsomap/doc/journey.rst

   000000c8

 It consist of the instructions codes and the arguments in big-endian order.
-For example, 0x2 is the code for :py:obj:`lsdi`, 0xa5 is the code for :py:obj:`asm_open`, 0xb3 is the code for :py:obj:`print_reg_plain`, etc. You can also spot repeated occurrences of ``1f ff``, which is the hexadecimal representation of 8191.
+For example, 0x2 is the code for :py:class:`~Compiler.instructions.ldsi`, 0xa5 is the code for :py:obj:`~Compiler.instructions.asm_open`, 0xb3 is the code for :py:class:`~Compiler.instructions.print_reg_plain`, etc. You can also spot repeated occurrences of ``1f ff``, which is the hexadecimal representation of 8191.

 Finally, the compilation creates :file:`Programs/Schedules/journey.sch`, which is a text file::